Functional Full Suits of Armour

 Suit up!
 Get ready for battle in one of our finely crafted full suits of armour.
 All functional full suits of armour are re-enactment safe.
 With a great price range, a full suit of armour can fit into anyone's budget.
 These functional full suits of armour are made of high quality steel and some of the custom made ones are made to your measurements.
 We have many different styles of functional armour, such as Tournament Armour, Knights Armour, Gothic Armor, Battle Armour and also full suits of Samurai Armour.
 When your are not wearing your armor put it on display in your home, all of our full suits of armour come with a display stand.

-A fully articulated and wearable full-harness in the German 'Gothic' style of the late 15th century.
-Armour of this type is generally sleeker fitting and less rounded than 'Milanese' armour of the same period with many parts terminating into a point.
+A fully articulated and wearable harness in the German Gothic style of the late 15th century.
+Armour of this type is generally sleeker fitting and less rounded than Milanese armour of the same period, thanks to its terminating points.

-This Milanese full-harness displays the characteristic robust and rounded appearance of armour produced in northern Italy throughout the 15th century.
+This Milanese harness displays the characteristic robust and rounded appearance of armour produced in northern Italy throughout the 15th century.
 Armour of this type incorporates large and smooth glancing surfaces in its construction.

-This very fine fully articulated and wearable reproduction of the 15th century armor belonging to German Noble, Fredrich I, Count Palatine of the Rhine is a sight to behold, showing off how artistic armour could be!
+This very fine fully articulated and wearable reproduction of the 15th century armor belonged to German Noble, Fredrich I, Count Palatine of the Rhine.
+It is truly a sight to behold, showing off how artistic armour could be!

-Our superior reproduction 17th century full suit of plate Armour boasts a basinet style helm and smooth plates, utilizing the artistry of both great armour centers and is crafted in the styling tradition of those master craftsmen.
+Our superior reproduction 17th century full suit of plate armour boasts a basinet style helm and smooth plates, utilizing the artistry of both great armour centers.
+It is crafted in the styling tradition of those master craftsmen.

 This impressive medieval suit of armour is styled after those crafted in Europe during the mid 1500s.
-The suit of armour features a fine decorated breastplate, broad guarded pauldrons and antiqued finish for an aged appearance.
+The suit of armour features a fine decorated breastplate, broad guarded pauldrons, and an antiqued finish for an aged appearance.

 Throughout the centuries, the two great centers of armour manufacturing remained in Italy and Germany wherein talented craftsmen created armour for nobility, such as this Deluxe Knights Suit of Armour.
-Italian armour was highly prized for superior style and Germany for incredible detailing.
+Italian armour was highly prized.

-Our superb reproduction of Medieval Armour is crafted in the styling tradition of those master craftsmen who created the originals for kings and their soldiers.
-This exquisitely crafted steel armour stands about 6-1/2 foot tall on a quality wood base.
+Our superb reproduction of Medieval Armour is crafted in the style of those craftsmen who created the originals for kings and their soldiers.
+This exquisitely crafted steel armour stands about 6.5 feet tall on a quality wood base.

-This medieval armor came from Milan, Italy (XV century).
+This medieval armor came from Milan, Italy, circa the 15th century.
 The original is in the Churburg castle in Sluderno (Italy).
 This armor belonged to Ulrich IX, lord of Matsch and stunningly recreates classic warrior protection.

 Lion Crest Armour is an impressive armour with a stately gold lined rampant lion adorning its breastplate shield.
 Standing about 6 feet tall on its wooden base each Lion Crest Armour comes complete with its own sword.

-This stunning armour is adorned with a gold heraldic eagle on its breastplate shield.
+This stunning armour is adorned with a gold heraldic eagle on its breastplate.
 Standing about 6 feet tall on its wooden base, it is quite impressive and comes complete with sword.
 It is a glorious image of the medieval knights armor.

-Plate armor is one of the most recognized styles of armor, and is oftentimes seen as the quintessential armor of knights, although it was actually favored by many warriors.
-And with protection like this Gothic Suit of Armor, it's not hard to see why.
+Plate armor is one of the most recognized styles, and is oftentimes seen as the quintessential armor of knights, although it was favored by many warriors.
+With protection like this Gothic Suit of Armor, it is not hard to see why.

-Gothic armor was first crafted in the regions of Germany and the Holy Roman Empire sometime during the late Middle Ages, around the 15th century.
+Gothic armor was first crafted in the regions of Germany and the Holy Roman Empire sometime around the 15th century.
 This Full Set Gothic Armour is a perfect example of what this protective armour would have looked like.

-Before there was full plate armor, there was a combination of metal plates and mail.
-Together, these two were a formidable combination capable of defending a warrior from attack, and together, these two create armor as stunning as the Churberg Armour.
+Before there was full plate armor, there was a combination of plates and mail.
+Together, these two were a formidable combination capable of defending a warrior, and together, these two create armor as stunning as the Churberg Armour.